Business Agents with AI

 By using RAGs and vector databases, AI extracts only what is relevant, preserves the context of use, and enables decisions with greater documentary support and less downtime.

-Our Agents integrate with multiple work tools
+Our agents are integrating into multiple work tools

-Meetings
+Meetings and Calendars

 Repetitive Tasks